Matthew M. Parker, DDS

 During the summer of 2003, Dr. Parker and his wife, Emily, reported to Naval Air Station Whidbey Island to serve in the U. S. Navy Dental Corps.
 While stationed at Naval Hospital Oak Harbor, Dr. Parker served as Head of the Department of Periodontology and Preventative Dentistry.
 Dr. Parker and his team were responsible for the periodontal care of 8,500 Sailors and Marines who frequently deployed to both Afghanistan and Iraq.
 For his efforts, Dr. Parker was awarded the Navy and Marine Corps Commendation medal at the conclusion of his tour of duty.

 In 2003, Dr. Parker achieved board certification in Periodontology from the American Board of Periodontology.
-In 2009, Dr. Parker recived the N. Wayne Hiatt Rising Star Award for leadership from the Ohio Dental Association.
+In 2009, Dr. Parker received the N. Wayne Hiatt Rising Star Award for leadership from the Ohio Dental Association.
 He is an active member of the American Academy of Periodontology, the American Dental Association, the Ohio Dental Association, and the Cincinnati Dental Society.
-Among his numerous local responsibilities, Dr. Parker is currently serving as the President of the Cincinnati Dental Society (2016).
+Among his numerous local responsibilities, Dr. Parker serves as a Board Member of the Cincinnati Oral Health Foundation and served as the President of the Cincinnati Dental Society in 2016.
+In 2019, Dr. Parker was the recipient of the Cincinnati Dental Society Meritorious Service Award.

 Before returning to Cincinnati in 2007, Dr. Parker operated periodontal practices in Oak Harbor, Washington and Asheville, North Carolina where he gained valuable experience in all phases of periodontal and dental implant care.
 Dr. Parker serves as an educational leader for local dentists as the President of the Eastside Dental Study Club and his Spear Dental Study Club.